juju/docs/src/en/charms-deploying.md

 juju deploy mysql -n 2 --constraints spaces=database
 ```

-See [Adding a machine with constraints][charms-contraints-spaces] for an
-example of doing this with spaces.
+The `add-machine` command can accommodate constraints as well.
+See
+[Setting constraints when adding a machine][charms-constraints-add-machine] for
+a spaces example.

 You can also declare an endpoint for spaces that is not used with relations,
 see [Extra-bindings][extra-bindings].